 In March 2004, our client was a young Mississippi boy facing a potential diagnosis of bipolar disorder.
 His parents, hoping to help him manage his disease, got him a prescription for Risperdal, a medication produced by Johnson & Johnson.
 Within a short period, our client gained a significant amount of weight and developed “large, female-like breasts,” the markers of a physical deformity called gynecomastia.
 At the time, Risperdal only reported rare occurrences of gynecomastia in grown men.

 Our client suffered considerable ridicule in school, causing a great deal of childhood trauma and shame.
 Meanwhile, we believe Johnson & Johnson knew that side effects of gynecomastia were far more common in adolescents than they had disclosed to the public.
 While the drug had a warning label claiming that gynecomastia in men was rare (1 in 1,000), it wasn’t until after our client started taking it that Risperdal changed its labels: the odds of a young boy growing abnormal breast tissue was 23 times more likely than an adult.

 Now Johnson & Johnson is facing the consequences of marketing their drug—designed for adults—onto pediatricians and young patients.

-Visit here to learn more about the work our Risperdal lawyers have been doing on behalf of clients nationwide.
 If you're looking for Risperidone or Risperdal settlement from Johnson & Johnson, learn your legal options by speaking with Arnold & Itkin in a free case consultation.